freemocap/documentation/docs/tutorials/Create_New_FreeMoCap_Recording_Session.md

    - press 'quit' and all the viewing panes will disappear to be replaced with a small grey GUI.

-   - select 'Change Parameters' to go back to the settings adjustment GUI.
+   - On the GUI that pops back up, select 'Change Parameters' to go back to the settings adjustment GUI.

    - Adjust your settings according to what you observed.